We want to be healthy. We want to be in shape. But face it, we also want a double cheeseburger and an extra-large pepperoni pizza.

 After a long day at work, the idea of having to go home and spend another hour making dinner filled with vegetables definitely does not sound appealing either.

 The food industry has made it so easy for us to purchase delicious takeouts at a decent price.
 However, these foods are often lacking vegetables.
-Just think about your order from your favorite takeout place, unless you’re vegan or vegetarian, I’m sure that there are very little greens on your plate.
+Just think about your order from your favorite takeout place, unless you’re vegan or vegetarian, I’m sure that there are very few greens on your plate.

 Keep in mind that apart from choosing lean meats and complex carbohydrates, one key aspect to clean dieting is to consume large amounts of fruits and vegetables.